yoavram-lab/collective_posterior/README.md

 # collective_posterior

-Repository of the paper: "Collective Posterior Distribution for Simulation-Based Inference from Multiple Experimental Replicates"
+Repository of the paper: "Inferring a Collective Posterior Distribution from Highly Variable Experimental Replicates"

 The collective posterior is an abstract extension to simulation-based inference to allow inference from multiple observation with any density estimator for indiviudal posterior distribution estimation.